godotengine/godot-docs/learning/step_by_step/scripting.rst

 specific tasks, to speed up development.

 In that sense, Godot has taken some useful design decisions towards that goal.
-The first and most important is the scene system.
-The aim of it is not obvious at first, but works well later on.
-That is, to relieve programmers from the responsibility of architecting code.
+The first, and most important, is the scene system.
+The aim of it is not obvious at first, but is understandable later on.
+That is, it relieves programmers from the responsibility of designing and structuring code.

 When designing games using the scene system, the whole project is fragmented into *complementary* scenes (not individual ones).
-Scenes complement each other, instead of being separate.
-There will be plenty of examples about this later on, but it's very important to remember it.
+Scenes complement (i.e. help) each other, instead of being separate.
+There will be plenty of examples of this later on, but it's very important to remember it.

 For those with a good amount of programming expertise, this means a different design pattern to MVC.
 Godot promises efficiency at the